highjoule/triaxphases/README.md

 During the study of soft soil in soil mechanics, is vital to understand the behaviour of deformation and the stiffness of such material.
 In reality, a lot of important parameters are retrieved by performing a triaxial test.
 And the most common test in laboratories is the consolidated undrained (CU) test.
 Usually, test apparatus returns data in a .csv file.
 I will make use of this .csv file of both CD and CU and analyse them.

 Although, I explain just briefly how to perform a triaxial test, this code is not a guide of such.
-Also, I mention some relevant mechanical parameters not all are explained closely.
+Also, I mention some relevant mechanical parameters, which are not fully explained closely.
+Some previuos knowledge on soil physics is useful to fully understand these entries.

 ## Scope